 The value of the shares vested under the Keppel PSP and RSP is computed based on the market price of the shares when the shares are credited to the employee's CDP account.
-The RC is satisfied that the value of the shares vested under the Keppel PSP and RSP is computed based on the market price of the shares when the shares are credited to the employee's CDP account.
-The RC is satisfied that the value of the shares vested under the Keppel PSP and RSP to the executive director was fair and appropriate taking into account the extent to which his KPIs and performance conditions for FY 2023 were met.
+The RC is satisfied that the value of the shares vested under the Keppel PSP and RSP to the executive director was fair and appropriate taking into account the extent to which his KPIs and performance conditions for FY 2024 were met.

-As the targets of the 2019 and 2020 PSP awards were set before the onset of the COVID-19 pandemic, the RC decided to extend the performance period of the awards by 1 more year.
-The achievements in Year 2019, 2021 and 2022 were used to determine the vesting level of the 2019 PSP award at the end of the extended performance period, while the achievements in Year 2021, 2022 and 2023 will be used to determine the vesting level of the 2020 PSP award at the end of the extended performance period.
+As the targets of the 2020 PSP awards were set before the onset of the COVID-19 pandemic, the RC decided to extend the performance period of the awards by one more year.
+The achievements in Year 2021, 2022 and 2023 were used to determine the vesting level of the 2020 PSP award at the end of the extended performance period.

-Refers to one-time contingent shares awarded under the Vision 2030 Keppel PSP - TIP.
+Refers to one-time contingent shares awarded under the Vision 2030 Keppel PSP-TIP.